tommy-gilligan/brique/README.md

 Uplaod cpl
 Click Process BOM & CPL
-Click continue on missing parts (I need to change these to NC: M1 J4 LS1 U2) The inclusion of 01005 is limiting me to 'Standard' (part C161362): upsize
+Click continue on missing parts (I need to change these to NC: M1 J4 LS1 U2) The inclusion of 01005 is limiting me to 'Standard' (part C161362... seems to be something wrong with bom.csv output from kibot): upsize